joelsfoster/gizmo/README.md

 **You must ensure your leverage settings on the exchange match your webhooks' leverage settings!**

-Once environment variables are set up, simply run the bot using `node app.js` and watch trades get placed based on your webhooks.
+Once environment variables are set up, simply run the bot using `npm run build-app` and watch trades get placed based on your webhooks.

 ## TradingView webhook formatting